Kidwelly: Transport

 Road – Kidwelly is connected to Llanelli and Carmarthen by the A484 road.

-Bus/Coach – There are local buses running through Kidwelly, linking the town with Llanelli and Carmarthen, with a main stop in the town centre.
+Bus/Coach – there are local buses running through Kidwelly operated by First Cymru, linking the town with Llanelli and Carmarthen, with a main stop in the town centre.
 Some services were withdrawn in 2014.
 There is a Coach Park located in the town centre.

 Rail – Kidwelly railway station is on the West Wales Line.
 Westbound services from Kidwelly terminate at Carmarthen or Pembroke Dock, with less frequent direct services to Fishguard Harbour and Milford Haven.
 Eastbound services terminate at Swansea or Cardiff Central, with less frequent direct services to Manchester Piccadilly and London Paddington.

 Cycling – Kidwelly is connected to the National Cycle Network along the coast from the east and west by NCR 4.
 The cycle path runs directly through the town centre.

 Air – Pembrey Airport is approximately 3 mi east of Kidwelly.
 The nearest airport with domestic and international scheduled flights is Cardiff Airport.

 Walking – There are numerous public footpaths and bridleways in Kidwelly and Mynydd-y-Garreg, including Glan yr Afon, just behind the Wesleyan Chapel on the Bridge and Summer Way (Maes yr Haf) off Water Street.

-Government

-Kidwelly is governed on a local level by Carmarthenshire County Council and on a community level by Kidwelly Town Council, who appoint a Mayor of Kidwelly and Mynydd-y-Garreg.

-It is located within the UK Parliament constituency of Llanelli, represented by the Welsh Labour MP Nia Griffith, and within the Welsh Assembly Constituency of Llanelli, also represented by the Welsh Labour AM Lee Waters.